 This internal infiltration strategy is not without basis; similar cases of external intervention can be referenced to demonstrate the feasibility of achieving regime turmoil by subverting internal forces.
 To coordinate with this tactic, the United States simultaneously applied economic and public opinion pressure: on one hand, announcing the imposition of a % tariff on all countries trading with Iran to weaken Iran's national strength through economic strangulation; on the other hand, closely monitoring the dynamics of the situation, with relevant high-level officials claiming to receive hourly briefings on Iran's situation, ready for subsequent actions at any time.

-It is worth noting that the possibility of direct U.S. military intervention is relatively low.
+It is worth noting that the likelihood of direct military intervention by the United States is relatively low.
 Deploying ground forces would come at a high cost and could easily repeat the mistakes of the wars in Afghanistan and Iraq, plunging the nation into prolonged turmoil.
-Therefore, "the fortress is breached from within" has become the core path for the U.S. to subvert Iran.
+Therefore, breaching the fortress from within has become the core path for the United States to subvert Iran.

 II.
 The Root of Iran's Internal Turmoil: The Inevitable Outcome of a Triple Crisis